Sailing Advice for Niue

-Niue is a rewarding sailing destination, an island like nowhere else in the South Pacific.
-It’s the world’s largest raised coral atoll which means while there’s no outer reef to negotiate, anchoring up at this island which drops deeply into the depths below is pretty tricky.
+Niue is a rewarding sailing destination on the Transpacific journey for yachties, an island like nowhere else in the South Pacific.
+It’s the world’s largest raised coral atoll which means that while there’s no outer reef to negotiate, anchoring up at this island which drops deeply into the depths below is pretty tricky.
 We’ll guide you through where to sail to, the customs process, the facilities, as well as the restrictions in this guide to sailing in Niue.

-- Niue’s coastline is unforgiving, follow the instructions carefully which Niue Customs and the Niue Yacht Club give you for anchoring and mooring
+1. Niue’s coastline is unforgiving, follow the instructions carefully that Niue Customs and the Niue Yacht Club give you for anchoring and mooring

-- Note that there are no fishing, diving or boating activities allowed in Niue on a Sunday (apart from tenders to the wharf)
+5. Note that there are no fishing, diving or boating activities allowed in Niue on a Sunday (apart from tenders to the wharf).

 Where to Sail in Niue

-Niue is unlike other South Pacific Island in that it is just one island and it doesn’t have an outer reef – just a short reef connecting to the island which suddenly drops into the deep ocean.
-So you won’t find yourself sailing from island to island in Niue, but simply anchoring where it is suitable to do so in Alofi.
-Nevertheless, there is one extra location in Niue’s waters that you might want to visit.
+Niue is unlike other South Pacific islands in that it is just one island and it doesn’t have an outer reef – just a short reef connecting to the island which suddenly drops into the deep ocean.
+Therefore, you won’t find yourself sailing from island to island in Niue, but simply anchoring where it is suitable to do so in Alofi.
+Regardless, there is one extra location in Niue’s waters that you might want to visit…

 Beveridge Reef